• Skip to primary navigation

 Wherever you eat in Mexico, you'll often come across this delightful, chunky fresh salsa sitting on the counter or on your table.
 A restaurant that doesn't serve pico de gallo in one form or another is not a Mexican restaurant.

+Depending on the region of the country, it may be known as salsa cruda (Fresh Sauce), salsa fresca, or pico de gallo.
 It also goes by the name salsa bandera, which means flag salsa, because it depicts the Mexican national flag's green, white, and red colors.

 Why is it called Pico de Gallo?

 The name "Pico de Gallo" originates from Spanish and translates to "rooster's beak."
 It describes how tomatoes are precisely chopped at sharp angles and the salsa's characteristic spicy kick from the chile.
+Pico de Gallo is pronounced as: "PEE-koh deh GAH-yoh".

 The recipe I'm sharing is the one I learned while living in Mexico City, and I can assure you that it is as authentic as it can be.
+It's important to note that in other parts of Mexico, such as Guadalajara, pico de gallo takes on a completely different form.

-There, pico de gallo is a popular street snack made with jicama, melon, cucumber, or pineapple, sprinkled generously with ground chile.
+There, pico de gallo is a popular street snack made with jicama, melon, cucumber, or pineapple sprinkled generously with ground chile.

 Ingredients and possible substitutions

-This pico de Gallo uses simple ingredients that you can find in any grocery store.
+This pico de gallo uses simple ingredients that you can find in any grocery store.
 Use the freshest ingredients you can find.

 Ingredients for pico de gallo

 Tomatoes: Go for ripe, juicy Roma tomatoes for the best flavor.
 Look for varieties like Roma or plum tomatoes, which have a good balance of sweetness and acidity.
+In the winter, you can use cherry tomatoes, which are sweeter and juicier than the regular ones.

 White Onion: White onion is commonly used in Pico de Gallo for its crisp texture and milder flavor than yellow or red onions.
+You can replace the white onion with yellow, red, or green onion.

+Jalapeño peppers: Choose firm and glossy jalapenos with a vibrant green color.
 The heat level can vary, so you can adjust the spiciness by removing the seeds and veins for a milder flavor or keeping them for a hotter salsa.

 If jalapeño peppers are unavailable, you can use serrano peppers or even milder options like bell peppers for a less spicy version.

+Cilantro Leaves: Chopped fresh cilantro is a quintessential element in Pico de Gallo.
 Chop them finely to distribute the flavors evenly throughout the salsa.
 For cilantro haters, substitute with fresh parsley.
+It has a similar appearance but a milder flavor.

 Lime juice: Freshly squeezed lime juice adds a tangy and citrusy element that brightens up the flavors of the salsa.
+If you don't have fresh limes on hand, use regular lemons.
+It offers a comparable level of tartness and acidity.

 Salt: Use a pinch of salt to enhance the taste, but be mindful not to oversalt, as the flavors of the fresh ingredients should remain the highlight of the salsa.